-Verbal abuse often starts out subtle.
-A put-down here or there or a minor insult may be the first signs.
-Over time, it can turn into name calling and threats of physical harm.
-This post will tell you more about the cycle, what happens, how to stop it-whether you’re the one doing the name calling or you are the recipient of name calling, and the good news.
+This post will tell you more about the cycle of verbal abuse, what happens to your relationship when your spouse calls you names, how to stop it-whether you’re the one doing the name calling or you are the recipient of name calling, and the good news.

 More inspiration for a relationship that is toxic: